HayleeSophia77/CSC-221/M2Pro2_Autograder/README.md

 3. Remember, this is an auto-grader so make sure it's properly structured.
 You might want to consider modularizing it too.

 4. Don't forget pseudocode.

+# Grade: 97

+"Excellent Haylee!
+Well done.

+I love how it grades all programs with one click and the feedback is great too.

+My only comment is on the while True.
+Remember, if found, the program is to assign a grade of 1.
+Make sure that's what happens in the group project."